ItsFadinG/ItsFadinG.github.io/_posts/2024-07-26-TryHackMe-RedTeamCapstoneNetwork-Writeup.md

 ```

 #### **The Web Page**
-a normal login page, but if we got any creds we will get access to the Internal Network.
+A normal login page, but if we got any creds we will get access to the Internal Network.
 ![Untitled](/assets/N-RedTeamCC/Untitled%205.png)

 #### **Directory Brute forcing**
+Looking for any hidden directories:
 ```bash
 ┌──(root㉿kali)-[/opt/dirsearch]
 └─$ python3 dirsearch.py -u http://10.200.x.12/ --random-agent